curtiswest/pepi/docs/installation.rst

       $ chmod +x run.py

 #.
-Run the client using either of the command below:
+Run the client using either of the commands below:

    .. code-block:: console